 While you don’t want termites in your home, the damage they can do to your garden or landscaping (plus the risk of them migrating indoors) is often a good reason to get rid of outdoor colonies.

 While you can use companion planting to protect parts of the garden, the following two methods will get much broader results.

 Termites are a very common insect, which means they tend to have a lot of natural enemies.
 Try inviting these predators into your garden or yard as a means to naturally control termite populations.
 Some of the critters that feed on termites include:

-Mammals: A lot of smaller mammals will feed on termites, and having them invade your yard or home can actually be a sign that you have a termite infestation.
+A lot of smaller mammals will feed on termites.
+Having them invade your yard or home can actually be a sign that you have a termite infestation.
 Some mammalian predators are:

 #1 – Exclusion Techniques

 Preventing termites involves mostly the standard measures of exclusion and cleanliness.
 Seal off any potential entry points to your home and check wood regularly for signs of damage.
 Address any leaks or standing water on the property.
 Keep wood piles away from the house and avoid using untreated wood for projects.

 You can also employ trenching, which involves applying a termiticide along the perimeter of your home.
 This is known as trenching because you have to actually dig a trench before applying the termiticide since termites are natural burrowers.

 However, once applied, the termiticide acts similarly to bait poisons and can last for up to five years.

 Avoid leaving a lot of external lights on in the evening to discourage late-day swarms.
 You will also want to ensure all open windows or doors have proper screens.